 Whether you’re stepping onto the trail for the first time or looking to elevate your backcountry know‑how, this workshop provides a supportive, inclusive space to learn, ask questions, and grow your confidence.
 Together, we’ll climb toward new capabilities and a deeper appreciation for the outdoors.

 THE INSTRUCTOR: Brad Bartman is an avid hiker and backpacker with a deep love for the outdoors and exploring new places.
 Based in Michigan, he is actively involved in LGBTQ+ outdoor communities, where he has found connection, adventure, and a shared appreciation for nature.
-Whether he is hiking local trails, backpacking for days at a time, or traveling to experience new landscapes, he is happiest outside—breathing fresh air and taking in the beauty of the natural world.
-I’m driven by curiosity and a desire to see as much of nature as possible, from forests and mountains to coastlines and hidden trails.
+Whether he is hiking local trails, backpacking for days at a time, or traveling to experience new landscapes, he is happiest outside, breathing fresh air and taking in the beauty of the natural world.
+He’s driven by curiosity and a desire to see as much of nature as possible, from forests and mountains to coastlines and hidden trails.
 The outdoors is where Brad gets to recharge, challenge himself, and feel most at home.
-Brad is always on a quest to find the next adventure.

 VAN LIFE